-Pantone colour and its influence on all aspects of design
+Pantone colour and its influence on design

 What is Pantone and Why does it matter?

 The Pantone Color System is the world’s most widely used colour matching system.
 In 1963, the technique was created to address the issue of varied colour matching in the printing industry.

 Lawrence Herbert, an American chemist, created a technique to standardise colour in 1963, and each shade’s exact formula was specified.
 This formula ensured that the colour remained consistent regardless of changes in light, medium, or even perceptions.
 Pantone, Herbert’s company, was founded on this system.
 The name is self-explanatory: “pan” means “all,” and “tone” means “colour.”

 With the use of colour collection in a fan style, Pantone quickly became the easiest and simplest way to classify, discuss, and match colours.

 To categorize each colour, a number was assigned to each tone and tint.
 Pantone was the first to publish a book on colour matching.
 Pantone has since been the go-to colour pairing method for the design industry, for well over 40 years.